Vanderbilt-VR-2025/Memorial/README.md

-“Hope” is the thing with feathers -
+“Hope” is the entity with feathers -
 That perches in the soul -
 And sings the tune without the words -
 And never stops - at all -